Tomeu7/EADAros2codespaces/README.md

     *(Note: If you see a "Job" number like `[1] 1234`, that is good!
 It means it is running in the background.)*
 ![Step 3 - Start websockify](images/step3.png)

+Note, if the novnc webpage asks for a password try with ubuntu.

 ### Step 4: Open the Robot Display
 Now that the connection is running, open the screen:
 **Note:** You might not need steps 1-4 on all machines; skip this section if the display already opens for you.